Adaptation for Africa, another challenge for the continent

 Since 2000, many initiatives have emerged in Africa

-Curiously, Africa is also the continent that very early became aware of the challenge that climate change represents for its development by initiating a global study on the subject, three months after the signing of the United Nations Framework Convention on Climate Change in Rio on March 21, 1994, and by evaluating, the following year, the cost of implementing Agenda 21 on the continent.
+Curiously, Africa is also the continent that very early became aware of the challenge that climate change represents for its development by initiating a global study on the subject, three months following the signing of the United Nations Framework Convention on Climate Change in Rio on March 21, 1994, and by evaluating, the following year, the cost of implementing Agenda 21 on the continent.
 Unfortunately, and because of the continent’s lag in economic development, it has been noted that the institutional capacities available to African countries only allow very few of them to develop action strategies in a such a complex field, and a fortiori to network the said institutions within the framework then suggested.
 A series of capacity building initiatives followed, generally resulting in the development of national communications, without really establishing a dynamic for managing climate change on the continent.

 It should be recognized that since the beginning of the 2000s, a certain number of initiatives in the form of projects have emerged in Africa, initiatives targeting the impact of climate change on development sectors as well as urgent and priority actions to reduce these impacts.
 Adaptation to climate change has thus become the primary concern for Africa through these initiatives.
 At the same time, the continent is gradually getting organized both at sub-regional and continental levels to take a more active part in climate negotiations, particularly post-Kyoto.